Lake Geneva, Wisconsin

 Lake Geneva is a city in Walworth County, Wisconsin, United States.
 Situated on Geneva Lake, the population was 8,277 at the 2020 census.
-It is located 40 mi southwest of Milwaukee and 65 mi northwest of Chicago.
+It is located 40 mi southwest of Milwaukee and 75 mi northwest of Chicago.

 Given its relative proximity to the Chicago and Milwaukee metropolitan areas, Lake Geneva has become a popular resort town that thrives on tourism.
-Since the late 19th century, it has been home to numerous lakefront mansions owned by wealthy Chicagoans as second homes, leading it to be nicknamed the "Newport of the West."
+Since the late 19th century, it has been home to numerous lakefront mansions owned by wealthy Chicagoans as second homes, leading it to be nicknamed the "Newport of the West".

 History

 Originally called "Maunk-suck" (Big Foot)" after the man who led the local band of the Potawatomi in the first half of the 19th century, the city was later named Geneva after the town of Geneva, New York, which government surveyor John Brink thought it resembled.
 To avoid confusion with the nearby town of Geneva, Wisconsin, it was later renamed "Lake Geneva".

 After the Great Chicago Fire of 1871, a number of wealthy and prominent Chicago industrialists fled to the shores of Geneva Lake—then a popular summer camp destination—by train.
 Many of the families built palatial summer homes on the lake, which led it to be nicknamed the "Newport of the West."
 Lake Geneva remains a popular summer tourism destination for boating, water sports, and viewing the mansions, which can be seen from the public Geneva Lake Shore Path.
 Two historic Lake Geneva mansions are open to the public: the Baker House, built in 1885, now a bed-and-breakfast; and Black Point, the lakefront summer estate built for beer baron Conrad Seipp in 1888 in the nearby town of Linn, now a Wisconsin Historical Society museum.
 Other famous residents who built or have owned mansions on Geneva Lake include the Wrigleys, the Schwinns, Otto Young, and Richard Driehaus.

 In 1954, Lake Geneva was one of the three finalists for the location of the new United States Air Force Academy, but lost to Colorado Springs, Colorado.

 In 1968, Hugh Hefner built his first Playboy resort in Lake Geneva.
 It closed in 1981 and was converted in 1982 to the Americana Resort, and in 1993 to the Grand Geneva Resort.

 Royal Recorders (formerly Shade Tree Studios) was a Lake Geneva music recording studio where artists such as Ministry, Cheap Trick, Queensrÿche, Crash Test Dummies, Nine Inch Nails, and Skid Row recorded albums.

 Lake Geneva was also home to TSR, Inc., the original publisher of the Dungeons & Dragons roleplaying game, until its takeover by Wizards of the Coast in 1997.
+The Geneva Convention (now Gen Con) was first held at the Horticultural Hall in 1968.
+Originally Gary Gygax's post-funeral gathering, Gary Con is now a game convention which meets at the Grand Geneva resort every March to celebrate Gygax's life and works.